 Installs a new agent instance, without checking the AM URL or agent URL.

 Use this option in deployments with load balancers or reverse proxies, where the URL of the agent and AM can be concealed.

-'''

-Usage: agentadmin --forceInstall [--useResponse | --saveResponse file-name]
+Usage (non-FIPS install): agentadmin --forceInstall [--useResponse | --saveResponse file-name]

-'''